Code of Ethical Purchasing

 Online web report - go to Expolink’s website, and enter the password "vodafone"

-Customer service complaints - if you have a customer service issue, please select your relevant market and use the appropriate help and support contact details.
+If you have a customer service issue, please select your relevant market and use the appropriate help and support contact details.